 And now for the good news.
 You can move past these barriers by using some of the educational and psychological tools (with OR without the help of a counsellor to help you overcome your perfectionism).

 Writing a book is estimated to require 500 writing hours.
 Even if you write 1000 words a day it will may take a minimum three to four months to produce a 75,000 word book.
 It’s a daunting task.

 Break free from writer’s block.

-Make it public: public posting and sharing of goals has been used in many psychological research studies to increase or decrease specific target behaviours.
+Public posting and sharing of goals has been used in many psychological research studies to increase or decrease specific target behaviours.
 Make your goal public and you have made a statement that you are willing to measure against your goal.
 Form a writing club, set goals together, or set up an executive writing board, who you need to report back to regarding your weekly or monthly achievements.
 This invites supportive pressure into your writing life and schedule.
-In addition to holding you accountable to your promise to yourself, you will quite possibly receive more from this support than you bargain for.
+In addition to holding you accountable to your promise to yourself, you will quite possibly receive more from this support than you expected.

-Write naked: not literally, but write from your soul, do not worry about perfecting your first draft.
+Metaphorically, not literally.
+Write from your soul, do not worry about perfecting your first draft.
 Just write.
 No one is watching, no one is judging.
 You don’t need to show anyone what you have written until you are ready.
 So often when we start to talk or write the automatic thoughts that we have trained into our psyche start to judge and calculate the potential catastrophes that may occur if things are not perfect.
 Be naked, write unencumbered, let the words flow, and worry about dressing it up later.